MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgTeamTagMember.md

 # New-MgTeamTagMember

 ## SYNOPSIS
-Create new navigation property to members for teams
+Users assigned to the tag.

 ## SYNTAX